BZ-0/.github/profile/README.md

-# ❤️‍🔥 Blazer v2 ❤️‍🔥
+# ❤️‍🔥 BZ-0 ❤️‍🔥

-- A website and web-page of project.
 - An new JavaScript project.
 - Exceptionally new technology.
+- Our ecosystem.

 ### 🤚 Please, if you have no desire to do TypeScript support, don't do it!
 I'll do it for you somehow! ✋